AhmedBHameed/XREF-TUT/Angular/PITCHME.md

 ## Private compoenet

-If you know that you componenet dose not required all the time then it is good to make it private service.
+If you know that your componenet dose not required all the time then it is good to make it private service.

 +++